Toggle menu

 *Councils receive a subsidy from the government every time someone is placed in temporary accommodation.
 However, the subsidy was frozen at 2011 rates and remains fixed at that level.
 If the government uprated the subsidy to levels reflective of temporary accommodation costs in 2024, it would help councils manage in the future.

-Sadly, even an immediate change to this subsidy would not remove the need for extensive savings now.
+Sadly, even an immediate change to this subsidy did not remove the need for extensive savings.

 Where are savings being made?

-Every council service is being reviewed and scrutinised for savings.
+Every council service has been reviewed and scrutinised for savings.

 Cost saving measures so far include transferring the operation of Eastbourne Downs Golf Club to Get Golfing; transferring The Bohemian pub, formerly The Stage Door, to a new operator; selling a number of council assets; inviting expressions of interest in running parts of Devonshire Quarter; and reducing the council's events programme.